 Saumon moutarde et miel au four

 A Martha Stewart recipe that should be in every salmon lover's repertoire!
 I love cooking salmon but you have to make sure where it comes from and the quality of it.
 I use organic salmon from Nova Scotia.
-Its flesh is a bright pink and I know that my fishmonger is careful about who he buys - beware of some fish sold in grocery stores!
+Its flesh is a bright pink and I know that my fishmonger is careful about his suppliers - beware of some fish sold in grocery stores!

 The recipe couldn't be simpler, just add the honey and mustard to the salmon and broil for 7 minutes.
 The result is impressive and, above all, delicious!